Graphite is a simple code review platform designed to help engineers write and review small pull requests, stay unblocked, and ship faster.

 Used to send transactional emails about Graphite

-Depending on your GitHub org's settings, you may have to "request to add" the Graphite GitHub App—one of your GitHub org admins will then have to approve the app for use, at which point you'll be able to sign into Graphite.
+Depending on your GitHub organization's settings, you may have to "request to add" the Graphite GitHub App—one of your GitHub organization owner will then have to approve the app for use, at which point you'll be able to sign into Graphite.

-gt stack submit, the Graphite CLI pushes the branches in your stack to the remote repo in the GitHub directly from the client.
-The only calls from the Graphite server are made to actually open the PRs from the branches which have already been pushed to GitHub.
+gt submit, the Graphite CLI pushes the branches in your stack to the remote repository in GitHub directly from the client.
 Metadata about which branches were pushed to GitHub are sent to Graphite servers so we can open those PRs on your behalf.

-Graphite does not store any source code on its servers from the web dashboard.
-When you open the dashboard in your browser, it calls GitHub's API directly from the client to retrieve and display pull requests in repos you have access to according to the filter views you've defined.
-The only data stores on Graphite servers are basic profile metadata (GitHub ID, username, profile picture) and the auth token generated when you sign in with GitHub, which we use to save your PR filter views and maintain your session.
+When you open the app in your browser, it calls GitHub's API directly from the client to retrieve and display pull requests in repositories you have access to according to the filter views you've defined.
+The only data stored on Graphite servers are basic profile metadata (GitHub ID, username, profile picture) and the auth token generated when you sign in with GitHub, which we use to save your PR filter views and maintain your session.

-Metadata about your repo: for example, number of branches or counts of Graphite commands being run.
-We use this to debug failing commands in the CLI (for example, in the past we found that a repo with a very high number of branches would could the CLI to hang)
+Metadata about your repository: for example, number of branches or counts of Graphite commands being run.
+We use this to debug failing commands in the CLI (for example, in the past we found that a repository with a very high number of branches would cause the CLI to hang).